-The differences of mentality between Westerners and Africans, Indian, Arabs or Asians can be huge.
-Take into consideration that people might be confused why you suddenly stay next to them and which reasons you have for this.
+The differences of mentality between the people of your country and those of the country where you intend to travel can be huge.
+Take into consideration that people at your host country might be confused why you suddenly stay next to them and which reasons you have for this.
 Be prepared to answer their questions, spend some time with them and establish a relationship to them which is based on understanding and not on assumptions.

-With small NGOs or staff members who have little experience dealing with Westerners, it might also happen that they are simply too shy to give you tasks and instead expect you to find work yourself.
-If you have this impression, speak with them and explain them what you can do and what you cannot do.
-Try to find out what motivates them about what they are doing and define some goals for yourself that you want to achieve for the benefit of the project/organization.
+Try to find out what motivates the people around you about what they are doing and define some goals for yourself that you want to achieve for the benefit of the project/organization.
 Suggest these goals to them, and if they agree, be proactive to achieve your goals, however always be flexible having to re-define them if the situation requires.
 Don't choose too high expectations of what you can achieve.

 Even if you think that you have the brightest ideas and the best knowledge for the certain situation that you are currently working on, take into consideration that your solution might work in your own country, but not necessarily at where you are in Africa, India, Morocco etc. It takes a long time to really understand the difficulties and problems the locals are faced with, and therefore it is necessary that you are sensitive for the ideas and feelings of the people who work with you, not giving them the impression that only you know what the best thing to do is!
 This should not mean that your ideas are not good or right, but that you adapt your way of doing things to the local way of doing things.
 Not your fixed values are the important thing here, but to achieve something for the benefit of your project - and to achieve this, you must be prepared to listen, to understand and do adjust your behaviour.
 (See this Video by Ernesto Sirolli).
 Be careful not to criticize what you see around you too early on.

-Acquiring a basic knowledge of the local language is an unbeatable advantage.
+Acquiring a basic knowledge of the local language is of unbeatable advantage.

 Question 6: Are you prepared to take responsibility for your own health and safety?